dbronshteynCS/cse15l-lab-reports/week4-lab-report.md

 ```
 [[ ]
 ```
 In this relationship, the failure-inducing input of `bugfile3.md` caused the symptom shown above due to the bug in `MarkdownParse.java`.
-I fixed the bug by making it so that `MarkdownParse.java` made sure that when an input had an opening bracket it would be following by a closing bracket, and vice versa.
-As well as make sure that when an input had an opening parenthese it would be follwed by a closing parenthese, and vice versa.
-This ensured that a link had to be between two parentheses to be added to `toReturn`.
+I fixed the bug by making it so that `MarkdownParse.java` made sure that when an input had an opening bracket, it would be followed by a closing bracket, and vice versa.
+As well as make sure that when an input had an opening parenthese, it would be follwed by a closing parenthese, and vice versa.
+This ensured that a link had to be between two parentheses to be added to the `toReturn` array.